weldr/lorax/docs/lorax-composer.rst

 2. Remove any pre-existing socket directory with ``rm -rf /run/weldr/`` A new directory with correct permissions will be created the first time the server runs.
-3. Enable the socket activation with ``systemctl enable lorax-composer.socket && sudo systemctl start lorax-composer.socket`` or run it directly with ``lorax-composer /path/to/blueprints/``
+3. Enable the socket activation with ``systemctl enable lorax-composer.socket && sudo systemctl start lorax-composer.socket``.

+NOTE: You can also run it directly with ``lorax-composer /path/to/blueprints``.
+However, ``lorax-composer`` does not react well to being started both on the command line and via socket activation at the same time.
+It is therefore recommended that you run it directly on the command line only for testing or development purposes.
+For real use or development of other projects that simply use the API, you should stick to socket activation only.

 The ``/path/to/blueprints/`` directory is where the blueprints' git repo will be created, and all the blueprints created with the ``/api/v0/blueprints/new``